Farama-Foundation/PettingZoo/docs/classic/texas_holdem_no_limit.md

 ### Version History

+* v5: Upgrade to RLCard 1.0.4, fixes to rewards with greater than 2 players (1.11.1)
 * v4: Upgrade to RLCard 1.0.3 (1.11.0)
 * v3: Fixed bug in arbitrary calls to observe() (1.8.0)
 * v2: Bumped RLCard version, bug fixes, legal action mask in observation replaced illegal move list in infos (1.5.0)